A Hybrid Retrieval-Generation Neural Conversation Model: Experiments

 \subsection{Examples and Case Study}

 We perform a case study in Table \ref{tab:case_study1} on the outputs by different methods.
 In this example, we can find that the response produced by Seq2Seq is very general and it does not provide any useful information for the user.
 Seq2Seq-Facts generates a much better response by injecting more factual content into response generation process.
 The response returned by the Retrieval method is also relevant to the context.
 However, it provides very specific information like ``LA county'', ``30 minutes'', which may have negative impact on the appropriateness of this response for some users.
 The responses produced by hybrid models achieve a good balance between specificity and generalization.
 The response by HybridNCM-RS is from retrieved results and the response by HybridNCM-RSF is from generated results, which shows that both retrieval-based methods and generation-based methods have the capacity to produce good responses for certain contexts.
+Thus it is a natural to combine these two different types of methods for response generation.